filipmilanovic/nba_database/README.md

 The connection parameters can be adjusted at [environment.py](utils/environment.py).

 #### Data Scraping and Cleaning
-The following scripts develop the corresponding tables in the DB (approximate time per season in brackets):
+The following scripts access [stats.nba.com](stats.nba.com) endpoints within the date range defined in [params.py](utils/params.py).
+These scripts should be run in the following order to most completely develop the corresponding tables in the DB (approximate time per season in brackets):

-[scraping.games.py](data/scraping/games.py) - this scrapes daily score data from [stats.nba.com](stats.nba.com)
-within the date range defined in [params.py](utils/params.py) and writes the data to `nba.games` in the DB.
-(2 seconds)
+[scraping.teams.py](data/scraping/teams.py) - gets the team data from `commonteamyears` and `teaminfocommon` and writes to `nba.teams` (30 seconds)

+[scraping.standings.py](data/scraping/standings.py) - gets the season-by-season record and standings data from `leaguestandingsv3` and writes to `nba.standings`.
+There is an issue with two teams ranked as the 5th seed in the West in 2001, so a [query](data/queries/standings/fix_seeds.sql) is run to correct it (1 second)

+[scraping.games.py](data/scraping/games.py) - gets game data from `scheduleLeaguev2` and writes the data to `nba.games`.
+Playoff series identifiers are grabbed from `commonplayoffseries`, although this is incomplete from 2001 and earlier, so a [query](data/queries/games/add_series_info.sql) is run to populate the missing data(2 seconds)

+[scraping.playoffs.py](data/scraping/playoffs.py) - accesses playoff series information from `playoffbracket` and writes the data to `nba.playoffs`.
+The data is only tidy from 2020, so a [query](data/queries/playoffs/add_teams_info.sql) is run to populate missing data (1 seconds)

+[scraping.players.py](data/scraping/players.py) - gets all player information from `playerindex` and populates `nba.players` (instant)

+[cleaning.transactions.py](data/scraping/transactions.py) - gets player transaction json with data from 2015 onwards from a static [NBA_Player_Movement](https://stats.nba.com/js/data/playermovement/NBA_Player_Movement.json) file and writes to `nba.transactions` (instant)

 [scraping.game_lineups](data/scraping/games_lineups.py) - this goes through the box score for each game in `nba.games` and scrapes the lineups for each time, denoting Starters, Bench, and DNP, then writes the data to `nba.games_lineups` in the DB. (~2 hours)

-[scraping.players.py](data/scraping/players.py) - this pulls the entire roster for each game-season combination in the `nba.games`, then scrapes information about each player in the list, then writes the data to `nba.players` in the DB.
-(Instant)
+[scraping.plays_raw.py](data/scraping/plays.py) - this scrapes the raw play-by-play rows from Basketball Reference for all games that appear within both the nba.games table, and the date range defined in [params.py](utils/params.py), then writes the data to `nba_raw.plays_raw` in the DB. (~2 hours)

 [cleaning.plays.py](data/cleaning/plays.py) - this applies logic to all raw play by play rows in `nba_raw.plays_raw` to clean and isolate each individual statistic that happens in a game (e.g. one FGA row